inkVerb/VIP/501/Lesson-10.md

 **Upload with the "file picker"**

-1. In TinyMCE: Click the "image" button > General: "upload" icon
+1. In TinyMCE: Click the "image" button > General: upload "Source" icon
 2. Select an image file from ~/School/VIP/501/test_uploads; only images will work
 3. Check the tinymce_uploads directory:$ `ls web/tinymce_uploads`
-4. Note the file name was preserved
+4. Note whether the file name was preserved

 | **42** :$